Have you ever wondered how the rich invest? Well, look no further than seeing how the ~$42 billion Yale endowment fund invests its money.

 Individuals can easily replace Maintenance, Professorships, Books, Scholarships, etc with Housing, Food, Travel, Taxes, Charity, etc as part of their investment fund allocation.

-Keep An Open Mind
+How The Rich Invest: With An Open Mind